angelcpizarro/titanic-eda/README.md

 ## 📂 Project Structure
 ```
 titanic-eda/
-├── data/ # Dataset (if included or referenced)
+├── Titanic.csv # Titanic Dataset
 ├── titanic.ipynb # Jupyter notebook with all analysis
-└── README.md # Project summary and instructions
+└── README.md # Summary and information about the project
 ```

 ---

 ## 📌 Status

-✅ **Completed** — Core EDA, visualisations, and insights are complete.
+✅ **Completed**

 ---